octobercms/docs/3.x/extend/lists/list-controller.md

 The toolbar configuration allows:

-Option | Description
+Property | Description
 ------------- | -------------
 **buttons** | a reference to a controller partial file with the toolbar buttons.
 Eg: **_list_toolbar.htm** **search** | reference to a Search Widget configuration file, or an array with configuration.

-The search configuration supports the following options:
+The search configuration supports the following properties:

-Option | Description
+Property | Description
 ------------- | -------------
 **prompt** | a placeholder to display when there is no active search, can refer to a [localization string](../system/localization.md).
 **mode** | defines the search strategy to either contain all words, any word or exact phrase.
 Supported options: all, any, exact.
 Default: all.